How to Generate Multiple Output Formats

 Format-Specific Settings

-All settings apply to all formats unless noted otherwise.
+All other settings apply to every format unless noted otherwise.